-Dr. Amanda Rees, Southwestern Georgia Regional Coordinator: (PhD in American Studies, University of Kansas): Amanda is an Associate Professor of Geography in the Department of History and Geography at Columbus State University.
+Dr. Amanda Rees, Southwestern Georgia Regional Coordinator: (PhD in American Studies, University of Kansas): Amanda is Professor of Geography in the Department of History and Geography at Columbus State University.
 Amanda’s work explores how rural and urban spaces shape, and are shaped by, social, economic, and cultural conditions.
 Recent work includes “Fin-de-Siècle Industrial Communities and the Aesthetics of Built Space” for Journal of Cultural Geography.
-Her students are regularly engaged in service learning projects as part of CSU’s Community Geography Center.
+Her students are regularly engaged in service learning community projects that are published at CSU’s Columbus Community Geography Center.
 Recently students analyzed food pantry accessibility across Muscogee County, GA and wrote a History from the River for Columbus’ white water river guides along with a map of the river’s new rapids.
 Dr. Rees is also interested in peer mentoring and recently published “Peer Mentoring Communities of Practice for Early and

 Ken Keller, Policy and Advocacy Coordinator: Ken has been teaching AP Human Geography at Walton HS, Marietta, GA since August 2013.
 Prior to Ken moving to Georgia he taught AP Human Geography at Danbury HS, Danbury, CT, since the course’s inception in 2000-2001.
 He was a member of the APHG Test Development Committee from 2006-2010 and has scored the APHG exam since 2002.
 Ken was also an adjunct professor of Geography at Western Connecticut State University from 2008-2013.
 He is also a current member of the Executive Board of the National Council of Geographic Education (NCGE) and has been a consultant for the College Board for the past 10 years, teaching AP Summer Institutes for new and experienced teachers of AP Human Geography.